mathertel/gfxDraw/README.md

 function.

-## Transforming based on Segments
+## Transforming

-Segment vectors can be transformed in place by the following algorithms:
+Segment vectors can be transformed in place by algorithms provided by the library:

 gfxDraw::scaleSegments -- This function scales all points and radius values by the given factor.
 The factor is given in percentages so `100` will not scale when given as input.